Buying 101

 Washington Quarters

-The Washington Quarter was minted to replace the Standing Liberty Quarter in 1932 and has continued to today with few interruptions.
+The Washington Quarter was minted and ultimately replaced the Standing Liberty Quarter in 1932 and has continued to today with few interruptions.

 Roosevelt Dimes